Skip to content

 VariableRequiredDescription

-SIGN_THUMBPRINTOne of theseCertificate thumbprint in Windows cert store
+SIGN_THUMBPRINTOverrideCertificate thumbprint in Windows cert store (alternative to SIGN_CERTIFICATE)

 TIMESTAMP_SERVERNoTimestamp server URL (default: http://timestamp.digicert.com)